MRSB News

 Meadowbrook Environmental Testing Finds No Damage From Herbicides [Reprint: Prairie Village Post, April 5, 2016 – Thomas R. Buchanan referenced] Extensive environmental testing on the Meadowbrook land set to become a new public park revealed no problematic toxin levels associated with the use of herbicides, pesticides or fungicides on the f...Adam Gasper successfully obtains injunctive relief in Federal Court for local commercial distributor, forcing large shipment of product

-KANSAS CITY, Missouri (February 1, 2016) – At its 2016 Annual Meeting, the Law Firm of McDowell Rice Smith & Buchanan, PC, announced that R. Pete Smith as Chairman, Thomas R. Buchanan as President, Jonathan A. Margolies, Kristie Remster Orme, Greg T. Spies, and Michael J. Gorman as General Counsel, will serve on the Firm’s Executive Board.
-It wa...Quick victory for Lou Wade and Ania Moncrief
+KANSAS CITY, Missouri (February 1, 2016) – At its 2016 Annual Meeting, the Law Firm of McDowell Rice Smith & Buchanan, PC, announced that R. Pete Smith as Chairman, Thomas R. Buchanan as President, and Michael J. Gorman as General Counsel, will serve on the Firm’s Executive Board.
+It was also announced that Ania W. Moncrief was elected as a Shar...Quick victory for Ania Moncrief

-Plaintiff sued Lou Wade's client, a Buffalo, NY-based Defendant, on August 14, 2015 in Wyandotte County, Kansas.
+Plaintiff sued our client, a Buffalo, NY-based Defendant, on August 14, 2015 in Wyandotte County, Kansas.
 Plaintiff’s counsel located in Kansas City, KS frequently files similar claims.
-By November 6, 2015, Lou Wade and Ania Moncrief obtained dismissal and judgment for their client.
-The Fair Debt Collection Practices Act (“FDCPA”) imposes st...Adam Gasper victorious in Title VII trial
+By November 6, 2015, Ania Moncrief obtained dismissal and judgment for their client.
+The Fair Debt Collection Practices Act (“FDCPA”) imposes strict liability upon ...Adam Gasper victorious in Title VII trial

 Adam Gasper represented a female client in a lawsuit brought under Title VII of the Civil Rights Act of 1964 which prohibits workplace discrimination.
 The client had two claims against her employer.
 She first claimed she was qualified for but did not receive a position because she is a woman.
 No woman had ever held the position.
-The client also cla...Tiffany McFarland Honored - Best of the Bar 2015
+The client also cla...Patrick C. Guinness joins MRSB

 EPEC means Empowering Parents which will Empower and improve the lives of their Children.
 EPEC starts with the need for a living wage and teaches the parents admitted a trade enabling them to transition off welfare through a living wage.
 Studies show that lessening financial stress creates the potential for an improved family environment and increases the likelihood that their children will achieve success.
 The trade taught is one identified a marketable and transferable skill set that allows them to earn a living wage and provides flexibility required to care for their children.
 Based on market research on demand, EPEC’s pilot program teaches animal grooming which pays well, is in high demand in the Kansas City area, and yet the nearest grooming school is 3 hours away.